-Focus is on web page and web site design and production skills such as animation, image maps, JavaScript and frames.
-Emphasis will be given to design concept, as well as an understanding of structure and impact web media.
+Focus on interactive motion graphics for web site and disk distribution, using applications such as Macromedia Flash.
+Emphasis will be given to design concept well as an understanding of structure and impact web media and CD-ROM.

 ADVANCED WEB AND MULTIMEDIA DESIGN 3 UNITS